huitseeker/miden-vm/README.md

 In the above, proof generation on some platforms can be hardware-accelerated.
 Specifically:

-- On Apple M1/M2 platforms the built-in GPU is used for a part of proof generation process.
 - On the Graviton platform, SVE vector extension is used to accelerate RPO computations.

 ### STARK Proving System